techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-webinars.md

 |Custom meeting templates                         |                       |![Image of a checkmark for yes](/office/media/icons/success-teams.png)                         |
 |Admin created custom meeting backgrounds                         |                       |![Image of a checkmark for yes](/office/media/icons/success-teams.png)                         |

-<sup>1</sup> - After four hours, the webinar starts a new recording.
+<sup>1</sup> - Every four hours, a new recording starts.
 For example, a webinar that lasts 8 hours has two recordings.

 ## Webinar control comparison